Action-Driven Flows for Causal Variational Principles: Introduction

+In order to describe this objective and underlying obstructions in more detail, we begin by recalling the general setting of causal variational principles.
+For simplicity, we firstly restrict attention to the so-called \emph{compact setting}; the detailed set-up shall be deferred to Section~\ref{secrprelimcvp} below.

-We now explain our methods and results in more detail in the simplest case of causal variational in the {\em{compact setting}} (for more details see the preliminaries in Section~\ref{secrprelimcvp}).
-Therefore, our starting point is a compact metric space~$\F$ and a non-negative function~${\L} : \F \times \F \rightarrow \R^+_0 := [0, \infty)$ (the {\em{Lagrangian}}) which is assumed to be continuous.
+Our starting point is a compact metric space~$(\F, d)$ and a non-negative function~${\L} : \F \times \F \rightarrow \R^+_0 := [0, \infty)$ (the {\em{Lagrangian}}) which is assumed to be continuous.
 The corresponding \emph{causal action principle} then is to

 over the class~$\meas_1(\F)$ of normalized Borel measures on~$\F$.
 Causal variational principles are a class of examples for {\em{non-smooth}} and {\em{non-convex}} variational principles.

-Minimizers can be constructed with the direct method of the calculus of variations (see the preliminaries in Section~\ref{secrprelimcvp}).
-A minimizer~$\rho$ satisfies corresponding {\em{Euler-Lagrange (EL) equations}} (see~\eqref{EL} in Section~\ref{secrprelimcvp}).
-Constructing solutions of the EL equations is of central importance in the theory of causal fermion systems for understanding the nature of the physical interactions as described by the causal action principle.
-Here abstract existence results are not sufficient, but one needs constructive methods which give insight into the structure of the minimizing measure.
-This is our main motivation for the present paper, where we shall construct a flow
+The existence of solutions of \eqref{eq:CAP} is a consequence of the direct method of the Calculus of Variations (see Section~\ref{secrprelimcvp}).
+Most importantly, minimizers~$\rho$ satisfy the corresponding {\em{Euler-Lagrange equations}} (\emph{EL equations} for brevity), and their precise formulation is given in Section~\ref{secrprelimcvp}.

+Constructing solutions of the EL equations -- or physically meaningful approximations thereof -- is of central importance in the theory of causal fermion systems in order to get a better understanding of the nature of the physical interactions as described by the causal action principle.
+Here, abstract existence results are not sufficient, but one needs constructive methods which give insight into the structure of the minimizing measure.
+By the aforementioned lack of smoothness and non-convexity, this is a non-trivial task in itself.
+In this regard, a central objective of the general theory is to find a canonical way of how a generic probability measure $\rho_{0}$ can be modified continuously to yield an (approximative) solution of the EL equations.
+In other words, this corresponds to a meaningful evolution $t\mapsto \varrho(t)$ with $\varrho(0)=\rho_{0}$ such that, for $t\to\infty$, $\varrho(t)$ approaches an (approximative) solution of the EL equations.
-with the property that the action is strictly decreasing along the flow lines.
-We begin with the flow obtained by minimizing movements, where as the distance function used for the penalization we choose either the Wasserstein metric or the total variation norm.
-In this way, we obtain a H\"older continuous curve of measures~$\varrho(t)$.
-If this curve converges, we obtain a desired solution of the Euler-Lagrange equations.
-We remark that the smooth and finite-dimensional analog of our flow is the ordinary {\em{gradient flow}} described by the ordinary differential equation

-with the gradient defined via the metric on~$\F$.
-In our general setting, however, this equation makes no mathematical sense, simply because the derivative on the left in general does not exist (apart from the fact that, since the space of signed measures is infinite-dimensional, one would have to introduce the derivatives properly for example as Fr{\'e}chet derivatives).
-Minimizing movements can be understood as a method for extending the gradient flow to non-smooth actions on infinite-dimensional spaces.